edubart/nelua-lang/docs/pages/libraries.md

 global hashmap: type
 ```

-Generic used to instantiate a hash map type in the form of `hashmap(K, V, HashFunc, Allocator)`.
+Generic used to instantiate a hash map type in the form of `hashmap(K, V, HashFunc, KeyEqualFunc, Allocator)`.

 Argument `K` is the key type for the hash map.
 Argument `V` is the value type for the hash map.
 Argument `HashFunc` is a function to hash a key,
 in case absent then `hash.hash` is used.
+Argument `KeyEqualFunc` is a function to compare two keys,
+in case absent then `==` is used.
 Argument `Allocator` is an allocator type for the container storage,
 in case absent then then `DefaultAllocator` is used.